shino369/dynamic-mount-vue-experiment/README.md

 <br>

 ## To Start with
 To start, run `npm i` / `yarn` to install required depenencies.To start development, run `npm run dev` / `yarn dev`.
 It will start the rollup file-watching function and rebuild the project on save.
 You can also manually build by `npm run build` / `yarn build`.
-The javascript source will be bundled into a single `main-[hash].js`, and scoped css will be bundled into the file. create minified js file and copy to the webroot path automatically on file change.
-Run `npm run build` or `yarn build` for building only.
+The javascript source will be bundled into a single `main_umd-[hash].js` if using umd build, and scoped css will also be bundled into the file.
+Esm build is still under testing, not recommend to use it.

+The created minified js file will be located in your webroot path automatically.

+To change build format `(umd/esm)`, config the variable `VITE_FORMAT` in .env.
+For esm build, asset path if neccessary.
+Config  `VITE_BASE` in .env to change it to your server base url.

 <br>